testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 "A software system is a very, very complicated state machine."
 {% endblockquote %}

+## Looking closer at the definitions

+{% blockquote Leslie Lamport, TLA+ - https://lamport.azurewebsites.net/tla/book.html?back-link=learning.html#book Specifying Systems %}
+"Behavior is an infinite sequence of states."<br>
+"State is an assignment of value to variables."
+{% endblockquote %}

+Let's try to apply the definitions given above to a simple requirement for a web application.
+For example,

+> The login button SHALL have blue color.

+Given that a requirement is a description of a behavior, and a behavior is an infinite sequence of states, we can precisely define the requirement above as follows

+> {%katex%}
+\begin{bmatrix}
+   login\_button\_color = "blue" \\
+\end{bmatrix}
+\to
+\begin{bmatrix}
+   login\_button\_color = "blue" \\
+\end{bmatrix}
+\to
+\dots
+{%endkatex%}

+where each

+> {%katex%}
+\begin{bmatrix}
+   login\_button\_color = "blue"
+\end{bmatrix}
+{%endkatex%}

+defines a state.
+In this case, each state has one variable, the {%katex%}login\_button\_color{%endkatex%}, and that variable can be assigned a value of any color.
+However, in our case, based on the requirement definition, each valid state must have variable {%katex%}login\_button\_color{%endkatex%} be assigned the value {%katex%}"blue"{%endkatex%}.

+It is also important to note that the requirement implies that the color of the login button stays blue.
+That's the infinite part in the definition of the behavior.
+This means that to verify this requirement using a test, the test will have to continuously check the color property of the login button to make sure it is blue and it stays blue.
+Of course, this is not practical, nonetheless, if your users notice that your login button starts changing colors after a few seconds once the login page is loaded, they will definitely consider that to be a bug in your web application.
+Therefore, the definition of a behavior being an infinite sequence of states has very practical implications and puts a limit on what a test can actually verify.

+Another example could be a requirement about a function that should return a sum of the two arguments that it is passed.

+> The function {%katex%}add(a,b){%endkatex%} SHALL return the value of {%katex%}a + b{%endkatex%}.

+This requirement means that only the following states form part of a valid behavior

+> {%katex%}
+\begin{bmatrix}
+   a = 2 \\
+   b = 2 \\
+   result = 4
+\end{bmatrix}
+,
+\begin{bmatrix}
+   a = -2 \\
+   b = 2 \\
+   result = 0
+\end{bmatrix}
+,
+\begin{bmatrix}
+   a = 3 \\
+   b = 2 \\
+   result = 5
+\end{bmatrix}
+,
+\dots
+{%endkatex%}

+but states such as

+> {%katex%}
+\begin{bmatrix}
+   a = 2 \\
+   b = 2 \\
+   result = 3
+\end{bmatrix}
+,
+\begin{bmatrix}
+   a = -2 \\
+   b = 2 \\
+   result = 2
+\end{bmatrix}
+,
+\begin{bmatrix}
+   a = 3 \\
+   b = 2 \\
+   result = 4
+\end{bmatrix}
+,
+\dots
+{%endkatex%}

+are not allowed and would indicate that a requirement is not met and the function {%katex%}add(a,b){%endkatex%} has a bug.

+Most software developers and testers do not think of a software system under test as a state machine, however, as two simples examples above show, thinking of requirements and as system as whole in terms of infinite state sequences helps understand what a requirement is and what system actually must do at a deeper and much more precise level.

+Here is the quote that Leslie Lamport gives in the [first video in his "Introduction to TLA+" video series](https://youtu.be/p54W-XOIEF8?list=PLWAv2Etpa7AOAwkreYImYt0gIpOdWQevD&t=491) that emphasizes the benefits of thinking about a software system as a state machine.

+{% blockquote Eric Verhulst %}
+We witnessed first hand the brain washing done by years of C programming.
+{% endblockquote %}

+Thinking about a software system as a state machine is not only useful at design stage, it is critical to understanding what testing a software system actually means and implies.

 # Requirements for a requirement

 Let’s now look at some main requirements for a requirement.
 There are six of them: